-In the meantime, if you require any information, please contact the parish clerk on contact the clerk.
+In the meantime, if you require any information, please contact the parish clerk on 01353 664632 or email the clerk.

 Parish councils are statutory bodies.
 Members are volunteers in the main elected for a term of four years (but there are sometimes one or two who are co-opted to fill casual vacancies) and councils are funded principally by an annual precept.

 Income and expenditure for the next financial year are calculated in the form of estimates.
 The net amount (the precept) is added to council tax, collected by the (South Cambridgeshire) District Council (principal authority) and paid to parishes in two six-monthly installments.